 - Wall Mounted Electric Fireplaces – These are fireplaces that can hang on a wall.
 Some can even be inserted directly into the drywall if you want your fireplace to be flush against the wall.
 When purchasing a wall-mounted version, it will usually include all of the necessary equipment to mount it yourself.
 If you don’t want an extension cord hanging down the wall, you may need to have an electrician install a new outlet or fish the line inside the wall down to an outlet you already have.

-- Electric Fireplace Inserts – If you already have an open chimney style fireplace, one of these electric fireplaces can insert into the firebox.
-A fireplace insert gains all the benefits of using an electric fireplace compared to the old fireplace in your home, plus you still get the authentic chimney look.
+- Electric Fireplace Inserts – If you already have an open chimney-style fireplace, one of these electric fireplaces can be inserted into the firebox.
+A modern infrared fireplace insert gains all the benefits of using an electric fireplace compared to the old fireplace in your home, plus you still get the authentic chimney look.

 - Freestanding Electric Fireplaces – These fireplaces work much in the same way as a regular space heater that can be moved from room to room.
 Unlike a traditional space heating device, this is designed with a fireplace aesthetic.
 While it is convenient to be able to easily move these between rooms, it is the least authentic-looking fireplace on this list.

 How Do Electric Fireplaces Work To Make Heat?